 Wagner: The Complete Experience and Its Meaning to Us

-Across three volumes, Dawson-Bowling introduces, deepens and enriches the Wagner Experience for the newcomer and seasoned Wagnerian alike.
+Across three volumes, Paul Dawson-Bowling’s Wagner: The Complete Experience and Its Meaning to Us introduces, deepens and enriches the Wagner Experience for the newcomer and seasoned Wagnerian alike.
 Expounding in colourful style the stories, the sources and the lessons of Wagner’s great dramas, the author offers unusual insights into the man, his works and their meaning while grappling with the music’s almost occult power.

 The book is the second edition of The Wagner Experience and Its Meaning to Us (Old Street Publishing), complete with many new insights and three newnew chapters unveiling Wagner’s rarely examined early operas Die Feen, Das Liebesverbot and Rienzi.